cchalop1/JustDeploy/README.md

 ## Prerequisites

-Before getting started, ensure your development machine has the following installed:
+Before getting started, your server need to be debian base or have docker.

-- **SSH**: For secure connection and deployment.
-- **Docker**: To manage containers and environments.
-- **OpenSSL**: For generating certificates.

 ---